Entrepreneurship Courses

 ENTP 6110 – Innovation in Fintech

-Fintech describes products and opportunities that accrue when synergies between finance and technology can be effectively operationalized.
-It is rapidly changing the way we think about money and finance as it impacts banks, global financial markets, transaction speed, and government regulations.
+Financial technology (fintech) describes products and opportunities that accrue when vast synergies between finance and technology can be effectively operationalized.
+It is rapidly changing the way we think about money and finance, and it profoundly impacts banks, global financial markets, transaction speeds, and government regulations.
 The global fintech market is predicted to reach around $250 billion by 2027.
-This course overviews the leading topics and innovations in fintech, such as peer-to-peer lending, digital wealth management, insurance, consumer finance, real estate, blockchain, automation, and payment systems.
+Topics in this course include peer-to-peer lending, digital wealth management, insurance, consumer finance, real estate, blockchain, automation, and payment systems.

 ENTP 6834 – Lean Marketing

 This course teaches students how to create successful marketing strategies in entrepreneurial environments where resources are often limited and negative outcomes can be unforgiving.
-The course work will demonstrate the imperative link between the fundamental marketing principles and entrepreneurial lean marketing guiding principles through real-life case studies, projects, videos, podcasts, and reading materials.
-Students will leave this course understanding how to develop an effective and pragmatic marketing plan for an entrepreneurial venture.
+Students will understand the imperative link between the fundamental marketing principles and entrepreneurial lean marketing guiding principles through real-life case studies, projects, videos, podcasts, and reading materials.
+Students will leave this course knowing how to develop an effective and pragmatic marketing plan for an entrepreneurial venture.